mvexel/obsidian-url-namer/README.md

 An Obsidian plugin that converts plain URLs in selected text into Markdown links using each page's title.

+I forked this from the unmaintained [original](https://github.com/zfei/obsidian-url-namer) `obsidian-url-namer`.
+The improvements I made to it are
+- Modernize the Typescript code
+- Update this readme
+- Add an option to name URLs as you paste them (off by default, enable in the plugin settings)
+- Add a check to gracefully fail when the user is offline.

+**It is not very likely that I will spend any time maintaining this plugin.
+I will submit a PR to the original, if it gets merged, great, otherwise, please use at your own risk, or fork and develop further.**

 ## Usage

 1. Select text that contains one or more plain URLs.